Base CRM

-Base CRM (originally Future Simple or PipeJump) is an enterprise software company based in Mountain View, California with R&D offices located in Kraków, Poland.
+Base CRM (originally Future Simple or PipeJump, now Zendesk) is an enterprise software company based in Mountain View, California with R&D offices located in Kraków, Poland.
 It provides a web-based all-in-one sales platform that features tools for email, phone dialing, pipeline management, forecasting, reporting and more.
 Base's platform is available on iOS and Android, and was the first full native CRM Android app available.
 On September 10, 2018 Base was acquired by Zendesk and later rebranded as Zendesk Sell.

 Reception

 Base has been recognized by many publications - including Forbes, Crain's Chicago Business, ReadWrite, and The Next Web - for its intuitiveness, mobility and clean design.